Academic Calendar 2024/25

 Undergraduate continuance

-Students enrolled in undergraduate courses (courses numbered 100 or higher) must maintain an undergraduate Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
-Students in Good Academic Standing will have no registration limits placed on them.
-Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from undergraduate studies at UFV.
+Students enrolled in courses numbered 100 or higher must maintain a Cumulative Grade Point Average (CGPA) of at least 2.00 to remain enrolled in Good Academic Standing at UFV.
+Failure to meet the minimum CGPA requirement will result in restrictions on registration and may eventually lead to academic suspension from studies at UFV.
 Students on Academic Warning or Academic Probation are limited to registering in 10 credits.
 For further details, see the Academic standing and undergraduate continuance section of the academic calendar.
-Academic standing is governed by UFV's Undergraduate Continuance policy (92).
+Academic standing is governed by UFV’s Undergraduate Continuance policy (92).

 Readmission

-Students who wish to return must do so within three years.
-Readmission will be subject to program availability.
+Students who wish to return to complete the program must do so within three years.
+Readmission will be subject to program and space availability.

 Residency

 Students must complete at least 50% of the credits required at UFV.
-The practicum must also be taken through UFV.
+The practicum must also be completed at UFV.

 Graduation requirements

-To be eligible to graduate, students must successfully complete each course with a grade of B, and the practicum with a credit.
+To be eligible to graduate, students must successfully complete all courses with a minimum cumulative GPA of 3.00 (B) and receive credit (CR) for the practicum.

 Course listings